liam-wiltshire/talks/machinelearning/content.md

 ???

 We played with the algorithm a bit, but we were not really getting anywhere.
-We realised there were two potential flaws in our approach
+We realised there were a number of potential flaws in our approach
 - We had already recognised that the different tokens we were considering were related, perhaps it's more important than we thought - someone paying 30 USD in Germany is much less suspicious than in Argentina for example, where the average purchase price is around 8 USD.
 - Do we need to consider context more?
 A store where all items are $3 USD or less would make a $35 transaction look strange, where a store selling ranks for $35 each it would be perfectly normal.
+- What about prices?
+Purchase prices are not discrete, but continuous - a $3 purchase and a $4 purchase are probably not that exceptional, but in token classifier terms they are totally different.

 ---